-- i.
-Audit and Risk Committee which is mainly responsible for the integrity of the financial reporting and audit process. - ii.
-Nominations and Governance Committee which primarily deals with the Governance and Compliance requirements of the a) dfcu Limited
+i.
+Audit and Risk Committee which is mainly responsible for the integrity of the financial reporting and audit process.

+ii.
+Nominations and Governance Committee which primarily deals with the Governance and Compliance requirements of the Company.

 All matters other than the ones dealt with by the Committees are discussed at the full Board.